chaoss/website/CHAOSScon/2019EU/cfp.md

 ## Important Notes
 - All speakers are required to adhere to our [Code of Conduct](https://github.com/chaoss/governance/blob/master/code-of-conduct.md).
 - One complimentary pass for the event will be provided per submission.
 - Do not propose sales or marketing pitches.
 Do not include unlicensed or potentially closed-source technologies when preparing your proposal.
-These talks are almost always rejected due to the fact that they take away from the integrity of our events and are rarely well-received by conference attendees.
+These talks will be rejected due to the fact that they take away from the integrity of our events and are rarely well-received by conference attendees.
 - All accepted speakers are required to submit their slides prior to the event.